 This is a group of understanding and proactive employers who are looking for the talent of employees with disability.
-It runs internships and mentoring programs for jobseekers with disability.
+It runs internships and mentoring programs for people with disability.

 Disability Employment Services (DES)

-These agencies provide free services to help job seekers with additional needs get ready for and find work.
-They can help your child with things like writing a resumé or practising for job interviews.
+These agencies provide free services to help young people with disability get ready for and find work.
+They can help young people with things like writing resumés or practising for job interviews.
 They might also run training programs and offer School Leaver Employment Supports (SLES) services.

 - Have you had previous success in finding jobs for people with similar needs to my child?

 - What support can you provide for someone with my child’s needs?

 - Do you provide training to learn workplace skills?

 - Do you have links with particular employers?

 - How many clients does each consultant work with?